backbone-paginator/backbone.paginator/README.rst

 * 100% compatible with existing code

-  Backbone.PageableCollection passes Backbone.Collection's test suite, so you can replace your collections with Backbone.PageabeCollection and your code will behave exactly the same.
+  ``Backbone.PageableCollection`` passes ``Backbone.Collection`` 's test suite,
+  so you can replace your collections with ``Backbone.PageabeCollection`` and your code will behave exactly the same.

 * Well tested

-  Comes with 100s of tests in addition to the Backbone.Collection test suite.
+  Comes with 100s of tests in addition to the ``Backbone.Collection`` test suite.

 * Well documented